robinmanuelthiel/iotworkshop/07 Receiving values/README.md

 ```
 > **Hint:** We use `\u00B0` here to escape the degree symbol (°).

+Now you can deploy the code on your Raspberry Pi and run it as [learned in Module 05](../05%20Setting%20up#run-the--app-on-your-device).
+As soon as the application is running, you should see a new time and temperature pair inside the Debug console every five seconds.

 > **Hint:** Remember that you can check out the attached [finished project code](./Code) at any time you got stuck or need help on how your code should look like.